ldatb/ataides-website/hugo/content/services/finops.md

 ---
-title: "FinOps & Cloud Cost Optimization"
+title: "FinOps Architecture & Cost Accountability"
 draft: false
 featured: true
 weight: 2
 ---

-Cloud spending without discipline becomes cloud waste.
-We help organizations implement a FinOps foundation that connects engineering, finance, and leadership, enabling scalable, cost-efficient, and accountable cloud operations.
+Cloud efficiency is not about cost-cutting, it’s about governance, visibility, and sustainable growth.
+Ataides helps organizations implement a FinOps architecture that aligns finance, engineering, and leadership around accountable, purposeful cloud usage.
 <!--more-->

-# Objectives
+# Objectives of FinOps Architecture & Cost Accountability

 The objective of the FinOps Foundation & Cost Optimization Framework is to: